 SAIGA objectives and specifications

-The main objective of the SAIGA experimental test is to study the degradation of the SFR fuel during the ULOF phase, its progress from one sub-assembly to another in the presence of a sodium channel representing the mitigation device (transfer tube) by perforation of the steel walls between the sub-assemblies, then the relocation of the corium to the bottom of the SAIGA test device.
+The main objective of the SAIGA experimental test is to study the degradation of the SFR fuel during a Na Loss-Of-Flow phase, its progress from one sub-assembly to another in the presence of a sodium channel representing the mitigation device (transfer tube) by perforation of the steel walls between the sub-assemblies, then the relocation of the corium to the bottom of the SAIGA test device.

-The SAIGA experiment aims to reproduce the physical conditions of a ULOF accident.
+The SAIGA experiment aims to reproduce the physical conditions of a Na Loss-Of-Flow accident.
 This leads to an experiment divided into two phases:

 • Starting from a “cold” state (400°C) with sodium circulating in the test section, the IGR reactor starts to deliver power in order to reach a stabilised “hot” state representing the steady state of an SFR reactor under nominal conditions, referred to in the remainder of this paper as "steady state".